Sub-2-Hour Marathon Shoes: How the Tech Works

 Q: Do amateur runners need a carbon-plated supershoe to gain from this technology?

-The carbon element delivers most of its benefit at elite pace.
-For a runner targeting a four-hour or five-hour marathon, the bigger contribution comes from a modern PEBA foam, which is now available in shoes priced well below the $500 of the Pro Evo 3.
-A PEBA-foam shoe without a carbon plate may capture most of what matters at a fraction of the cost.
+The carbon element delivers most of its benefits at an elite pace.
+For a runner targeting a four-hour or five-hour marathon, the bigger contribution comes from a modern supercritical foam (PEBA, TPEE or TPU), now available in shoes priced well below the $500 of the Pro Evo 3.
+A supercritical-foam shoe without a carbon plate may capture most of what matters at a fraction of the cost.
+High-stack soft-foam shoes without a plate can feel less stable, so a cautious first outing is sensible before race day.

 Reader-Powered Content